futuregrid/rain-move/_sources/man-move.txt

     fg-move -u jdiaz service --list IndianaOpenStack

-* List nodes that are not assigned to any service.
+* List nodes that are not allocated into any service.

   ::

     fg-move -u jdiaz service --listfreenodes

-* Add nodes to the service.
-The nodes cannot be assigned to another service, that is they must be free.
+* Add nodes to the service IndianaOpenStack.
+The nodes must be free, that is they cannot be allocated to another service.

   ::

     fg-move -u jdiaz service --add i90.india i20.india IndianaOpenStack

 * Remove a node from a service.
-The node must be idle to perform this operation.
-You can force by adding ``--force``.
+The node must be idle to perform this operation or you have to force the opration by adding ``--force``.

   ::

     fg-move -u jdiaz service --remove i20.india IndianaOpenStack

 * Move a node from a service to another.
-The node must be idle to perform this operation.
-You can force by adding ``--force``.
+The node must be idle to perform this operation or you have to force the opration by adding ``--force``.

   ::

     fg-move -u jdiaz service --move i90.india IndianaOpenStack IndianaEucalyptus